-138 Percent changes for years with membership changes do not reflect the impacts of the change in membership.
+143 Percent changes for years with membership changes do not reflect the impacts of the change in membership.
 For example, the RGGI cap for 2020 reflects the impact of New Jersey rejoining RGGI in 2020 but the percent change from 2019 to 2020 does not include New Jersey's allowance budget.
 Virginia's adoption of RGGI in 2021 and Virginia's withdrawal at the end of 2023 are treated analogously.
+144 The increase of 4.5 percent does not reflect the addition of Virginia as a RGGI state.